digital-futures-academy/airport-challenge/Extra/README.md

 To ensure safety

 I have made the decision that each airport would have its own weather monitoring equipment, therefore weather should be airport based.
+Not tying safe/non-safe strictly to sunny/stormy.
+Leaves room for other types such as windy, snow or ice, which then can be deemed true or false for being safe
-Also both stories can be
+Also both stories can use same model.

 -Objects;     -Properties;                            -Messages;                      -Output;